 The Untitled Filipino-American Project explores what identity means to the Filipino-American.
-Caught between the Philippines (a country rich in indigenous history as well as colonization) and America (a country that, for many Filipinos offered a promise of a better future in exchange for assimilation), where do find ourselves in the tapestry of history and country?
-By using interviews conducted by the research team, found text, song and dance, The Untitled Filipino-American Project seeks to unveil what it means to be the children of immigrants from a country that is as beautiful as it is complicated.
+Caught between the Philippines, a country with rich indigenous history (as well as a history of colonialization) and the United States of America, a country that, for many Filipinos offered a promise of a better future in exchange for assimilation, where do Filipinos find themselves in this tapestry of history and country?
+By using interviews, found text, song and dance, The Untitled Filipino-American Project seeks to unveil what it means to be the children of immigrants from a country that is as beautiful as it is complicated.

 Collaborators: Marissa Carpio, Jasmin Malave